decentraland/documentation-creators/docs/development-guide/2022-02-02-smart-wearables.md

     - 'skin'

-- `assetType`: This field is required for the preview to identify this project as a portable experience.
-- `name`: The name for the wearable that users will see in the marketplace
-- `description`: The description of the wearable that users will see in the marketplace.
-Make sure you indicate what the smart wearable can do, as users of the marketplace will have no way to preview its functinality before buying it.

-- `rarity`: The rarity supply of the token.
-Possible values are:
-  - unique (1 copy)
-  - mythic (10 copies)
-  - legendary (100 copies)
-  - epic (1000 copies)
-  - uncommon (10.000 copies)
-  - common (100.000 copies)
-- `thumbnail`: Image to use as thumbnail for the wearable, both in the backpack and the marketplace.
-This image should be at root level in your folder.
-The recommended required image size is 1024x1024.
 - `menuBarIcon`: Image to use on the “experiences” menu, to represent this portable experience, to represent the portable experience.
 This image should be at root level in your folder.
 The recommended image size is 256x256.
 - `model`: The 3d model to use for the wearable.
 This file should be at root level in your folder.
 - `bodyShape`: The avatar body type that this wearable is compatible with.
 Possible values: